Home Warranty Cash Out Option: What You Need to Know About Cash Settlements

 This option typically comes up in two situations:

-• The warranty company determines a covered item cannot be economically repaired and must be replaced
+• The warranty company determines a covered item cannot be economically repaired or replaced through their network and offers cash instead

 • You request the cash equivalent as an alternative to the standard repair process, perhaps because you want to use your own contractor or handle the work yourself

-It's important to understand that the cash amount is based on what the warranty company would spend — not the retail price you'd pay at a store or the rate your preferred contractor charges.
+It's important to understand that the cash amount is based on what the warranty company would spend, not the retail price you'd pay at a store or the rate your preferred contractor charges.
 Warranty providers have wholesale relationships with parts suppliers and contractors, meaning their cost basis is typically lower than market rate.
-The payout reflects that internal cost, which is why cash settlements often feel light compared to real-world quotes.
+American Home Shield's 2026 service plan agreements state this explicitly: if you accept cash-in-lieu, the amount "will be the amount we would have paid to repair or replace" the covered item, not the retail price.
+The amount also typically excludes shipping, tax, and installation costs.

 Pincher's Pro Tip